 This course is the second course of a two-semester chemistry research project.
 Students will design, implement, and conduct data analysis on the research project proposed during CHE 495, and will disseminate this knowledge as a formal scientific report and an oral conference presentation.

-Prerequisite: CHE 495 and minimum CGPA of 3.0
+Prerequisite: CHE 495, a minimum CGPA of 3.0 and permission of the department